Project-KONDA/data-value-clustering/README.md

 ## Examples

 Four executable example configurations for data on cultural heritage objects, such as paintings and buildings, can be found in ```DataValueClustering\experiments\evaluation```.
+They were used for the initial evaluation of the approach.
 The configurations were created for the following data fields: artist name and dating from the data model [MIDAS](https://archiv.ub.uni-heidelberg.de/artdok/3770/) as well as measurement unit and attribution qualifier from the data model [LIDO](http://www.lido-schema.org/schema/v1.0/lido-v1.0.xsd/).
 The data values that the configurations are applied to can be found at ```DataValueClustering\data```.